High-Performance-Computing/Project/Solution.md

 ## Programming model and infrastructure

+Python 3.8.5, mpi4py 3.0.3, pyspark 3.1.1, Apache maven 3.8.1, java 1.8.0_45
+We used Spark-Tensorflow connector and Standalone Spark mode to convert the data from TF Tensors to RDD and process it in an offline manner
+We use SLURM Job Arrays for communication between our nodes and Python Multiprocessing for parallelization within a node Train using TensorFlow 2.0 (leveraging cuda and cudnn)
+Objective: End solution comprises 20 worker nodes, each one will have 4 GPUs TESLA K80 with 11.5 GB memory and 64 CPUs

 - We use FAS RC (take advantage of the SCRATCH space [300+GB] and the ease of allocating several nodes for MPI).
 - Python 3.8.5, mpi4py 3.0.3, pyspark 3.1.1
 - We used Spark to download the data [working closely with FAS in order to devise the right SLURM allocations for the different workers to access the GPUs safely]